ualberta-mueller-group/MCGS/docs/development-notes.md

 - Row-major format.
 Coordinates and dimensions are `(row, column)` pairs
 - Implements `game::_init_hash()` and `game::_order_impl()` analogously to `strip`
 - Does not implement `game::_normalize_impl()` or `game::_undo_normalize_impl()`
+    - TODO: In most cases there are 8 equal representations of a grid (4 rotations, and their transposes).
+We could make `grid` maintain some subset of these 8, whenever it modifies the state, and have `_normalize_impl()` simply change which of them is the currently "active" board.
+This could be reasonably fast if we maintain hashes for the boards as they're modified, and pick the one with the smallest hash to be active?

 ## `grid_generator` class (`grid_utils.h`)
 - Given `MxN` or `1xN` dimensions of a `grid` or `strip`, generates all strings representing boards for all less than or equal dimensions
 - i.e. given `1x1`, generates: "" (empty string), ".", "X", "O"
 - i.e. given `2x2`, generates strings for: `0x0`, `1x1`, `1x2`, `2x1`, `2x2`
-    - Width is incremented, and on overflow, width is set to 1 and height is incremented
+    - On each step, width is incremented, and on overflow, width is set to 1 and height is incremented
-- Given `2x1`, `1x2` is omitted, as the width is greater than `2x1`
+- Given `2x1`, `1x2` is omitted, as its width is greater than `2x1`'s

 ## `grid_location` class (`grid_utils.h`)
 - Utility class for manipulating locations on a `grid`